kaicoh/dynamo-stream/README.md

 Extract dynamodb stream and send it anywhere you like.
 You can configure what table to subscribe and where to send dynamodb stream records.

+## Docker image

+You can use docker image from [this link](https://hub.docker.com/r/kaicoh/dynamo-stream).

 ## How to use

 Set environment variable `DYNAMODB_ENDPOINT_URL` and start the server.
 The following is an example using docker compose.